Home » Recipes » Salads & Dressings » Italian Chopped Salad

 Instructions

-• To assemble the salad: In a large bowl (my favorite salad bowl is a large stainless steel one), gently fold together red onion, pepperoncini, black olives, provolone, and salami.
-Drizzle about 1/2 cup of the Italian Vinaigrette over these ingredients, and then gently fold again.
+• Drizzle about ½ cup of the Italian Vinaigrette over these ingredients, and then gently fold again.

-• Add prepared lettuce and tomatoes, gently folding to incorporate.
-Taste for seasoning and add kosher salt and/or more of the vinaigrette, if desired.
+• Taste for seasoning and add a touch of salt and/or more of the vinaigrette, if desired.
 Sprinkle freshly ground black pepper over the top and serve immediately.

-• Up to a day or two ahead of time, prepare Italian Vinaigrette and store in the refrigerator.
+• Up to 1 day in advance, prepare Italian Vinaigrette and store in the refrigerator.

 • Up to a few hours ahead of time, prep all Italian Chopped Salad ingredients.
 Store lettuce and sliced tomatoes in their own separate covered containers in the refrigerator.
 Store red onion, pepperoncini, black olives, provolone, and salami together in a covered container in the refrigerator.